MarcelliMentore/rusty/DEVELOPING.md

 ## <a name="dev"></a>Development

-When developing for `vitruvia` make sure to have the poetry shell active.
+When developing for `cerebra` make sure to have the poetry shell active.
 This ensures that linting and formatting will automatically be checked during `git commit`.

 We are using [Ruff](https://github.com/astral-sh/ruff) with added rules for formatting and linting.
 Please consider adding `ruff` to your IDE to speed up the development process and ensure you only commit clean code.